 What is Applicant Screening?

-Applicant Screening—sounds all official, right?
-Well, it is.
-But let’s keep it simple.
 Applicant Screening is the process of evaluating job applications to identify the best candidates for further consideration.
 It’s all about separating the wheat from the chaff and zeroing in on the individuals who are not just fit, but a perfect fit for the job.

 When Should I Screen Applicants?